-Magic Happens Disneyland Parade debuted in 2020.
+Magic Happens Disneyland Parade is back at Disneyland in 2024.
 Read up on all you’ll see and the tips for viewing.

 When we said good-bye to Mickey’s Soundsational Parade in 2019, many were left wondering what day time parade will fill the void.
 Introducing Magic Happens, showcasing Disney favorites at Disneyland Park.